 If the term list was implemented as a hash table with a suitable hash function yielding minimal collisions, where each term in the corpus is a key pointing to a posting list value, the time complexity of retrieving the list of documents in which that term occurs would be O(1) in the general case.
-Provided the posting list was implemented as a list of document-weight pairs, sorted by decreasing order of weight, it would then also be an O(1) operation to retrieve the top n documents for which that term is relevant.
+Provided the posting list was implemented as a list of document-weight pairs, sorted by decreasing order of weight, it would then also be an O(k) operation to retrieve the top k documents for which that term is relevant, with k being a fixed integer that does not scale with the list size n.
 Therefore, searching for the most relevant documents for a term or calculating which documents are most relevant to a query vector would be extremely fast & efficient.